Data Privacy Statement

 Mr. Milomir Mikulovic, Data Security GmbH, Bodenseestr.
 12, 83059 Kolbermoor, email: email@example.com

-The law firms and companies listed on this website under locations are each responsible for their concerns for data processing, with the responsible persons and contact details listed in the respective imprint.
+The law firms and companies listed on this website are responsible for their concerns for data processing, with the positions and contact details specified in the respective imprint.

 Mr. Dominik Mikulovic, Data Security GmbH, Bodenseestr.
 12, 83059 Kolbermoor, email: firstname.lastname@example.org, is the data protection officer for those responsible for the following law firms and companies:

 - LKC Rosenheim Steuerberatungsgesellschaft mbH

 - LKC Winterstein Ecker & Partner Steuerberatungsgesellschaft mbB

 - LKC Schrödinger Leeb-Wittmann Steuerberatungsgesellschaft mbH & Co.
 KG

 - LKC Löwenau & Kollegen GmbH & Co.
 KG Steuerberatungsgesellschaft